peeringdb/docs/docs/blog/improving_beta_and_kmz_export.md

-# Making beta.peeringdb.com, search, and KMZ more attractive
+# Making beta.peeringdb.com, Search, and KMZ more Attractive

 Just over half a percent of users visit [beta.peeringdb.com](https://beta.peeringdb.com) each month.
 We recognize that there are good and bad reasons for this.